FM-ds/courses/data/README.md

   -  Introduction to chart types
   - Which chart to use when
 - Data storytelling with interactive charts
+- Basic principles of machine learning

 #### b.
 Data project

+To finish off your course, you will work individualy or in small groups to create a data visualisation portfolio piece.
+You will be able to choose from a number of datasets, or you can bring your own data.
+Our team be on hand to help you with any questions you might have.

+Your finished portfolio should include a GitHub page with a short description of your project and 3 embedded visualisations.
+You will also be able to present your work to the rest of the class.

+You may hould end up with something like [this](https://eco-demo-student.github.io/).

 ### Self-guided learning